valbuc/valbuc.github.io/README.md

 # valbuc.github.io
-My site for people to learn more about me.
-Feel free to check it out :)
+My site to experiment with fun UI features and for people to learn more about me.
+Check it out at [valbuc.github.io](https://valbuc.github.io)